eebs/BCP-API-SDK/README.md

 ## Todo ##

-* Support Last Modified Headers (I currently have very limited understanding of this)
-* Extend Auction API to allow for additional filtering
-* Any API
+* Any other API as it becomes available

 ## License ##